JennyPng/portfolio/jennypng/_posts/portfolio-revamp.md

 - top,left,right,bottom specify the closeness to the particular margin
 - /
 - flex for 1D, grid for 2D
+- image sizing and setting appropriate yet responsive max/min width/heights was tricky...
+I still have a lot to learn about flex and grid properties

 ## blob animation